Jhonni Rochelle Charisse Carr, PhD

 Salvador da Bahia ten years later: A diachronic study of the Brazilian linguistic landscape.
 In preparation for Studies in Hispanic and Lusophone Linguistics.

-Technology in the classroom and beyond: Designing and disseminating results of a collaborative research project in the undergraduate linguistics course.
+Technology in the classroom and beyond: Designing and disseminating results of a collaborative research project in the undergraduate Spanish linguistics course.
 In preparation for Journal of Research on Technology in Education.

 Linguistic landscaping 101: Methodological approaches to ethics, safety, and effectiveness while conducting LL fieldwork.
 In preparation for Language and Linguistics Compass.